 |Position:||Director of Operations|

 Marco Harris is in his second season as the Director of Operations for the California men’s basketball program.

 Harris oversees the program’s day-to-day operations and manages the numerous administrative tasks while working closely with the athletic department’s senior staff.
 He has direct oversight of the program’s budget and serves as a liaison for the program in various campus and community initiatives.

 Prior to coming to Berkeley, Harris served three years on Martin’s staff at Tennessee where he was the Volunteers’ Director of Operations for the 2013-14 season.
 Harris spent the first two seasons in Knoxville as Tennessee’s student-athlete welfare coordinator.
 In that role, he was instrumental in providing optimal support to allow the student-athletes the opportunity to flourish on the court, in the class room and as ambassadors in the community.

-Under Harris’ stewardship as student-athlete welfare coordinator, Tennessee posted a team grade point average of 2.63, the program’s highest GPA since it was forced recorded in 2003.
+Under Harris’ stewardship as student-athlete welfare coordinator, Tennessee posted a team grade point average of 2.63, the program’s highest GPA since it was first recorded in 2003.
 The Vols were also the recipients of the Tennessee Community Outreach Team of the Year award in 2013.

 Harris’ relationship with Martin dates back more than three decades to their days growing up together in East St. Louis, Ill.